Declaring a Major

 - Natural sciences and engineering (N)

 Students are expected to declare their major during the end of their sophomore year or the semester they are completing 64 credits toward their degree.
-In February of each year, sophomores are informed that they need to meet with an advisor in the department they wish to major in.
-Students are sent a reminder in the summer if they fail to respond to the first notice.
+Students typically begin the formal process for declaring their major by meeting with an advisor in the department they wish to major in.
+If students are not sure who they should meet with, they may consult the Authorized Approval List or the department.
+College advisors and advisors in the College Center for Advising Services (CCAS) can also provide guidance.

 Detailed information about declaring the major, including useful FAQs, is available on the sophomore website.

 Students are responsible for meeting all deadlines associated with declaring their major(s) and minor(s).
+All declared programs of study can be viewed in UR Student.
+During the senior year and prior to graduation, students are asked to verify this information.
 Once a degree is awarded, no further changes to the degree may be made.

 Application for Major in Arts and Sciences

-Once a student has a rough idea of the courses needed to complete a major, s/he should make an appointment with the departmental advisor to create a course plan and gain acceptance.
-The names of departmental advisors can be found on our authorized approval page.
+Once a student has a rough idea of the courses needed to complete a major, they should make an appointment with the departmental advisor to create a course plan and gain acceptance.
+The names of departmental advisors can be found on our Authorized Approval List.

 Courses taken at another institution that students want to use to satisfy major requirements must be approved by the appropriate person in the department and by filling out a Course Approval Form.
-Students can pick up this form in Lattimore 312.
 Transcripts can be sent electronically to firstname.lastname@example.org or as a hard copy to:

 University of Rochester